starlane-io/starlane/docs/content/about.md

 ### WHY WEBASSEMBLY?
 In case you haven't heard of WebAssembly, this section is for you to help you understand why WebAssembly is truly the future and something to get excited about!

-WebAssembly is a binary instruction set that can be executed consistently and securely anywhere: meaning in the browser client and on the server.
+WebAssembly is a binary instruction set that can be executed consistently and securely anywhere: meaning in the browser client and on the server almost any architecture and OS.
 It’s an amazing breakthrough that is already working on all the major browsers and all the major Os and architecture combinations.
 If you want to learn more about WebAssembly check it out on the WebAssembly.org website.

 One reason that WebAssembly is secure is that it is executed in a “host” environment, which also serves as its sandbox.
 WebAssembly cannot by itself access any files or connect to the network.
 A WebAssembly program cannot even create a thread and update itself automatically, it relies upon its host to provide it with data and execution time.
 The host also provides an interface for WebAssembly to call for additional custom interaction between the host and the WebAssembly guest.